mondadori89/Reddit-Lite/README.md

-Boilerplate from the Create React App install:
+# Boilerplate from the Create React App install:

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).